-From Lemons Come Weave-Alongs
+From Lemons Come Weave-Alongs: How We Began

-In the summer of 2016, I had one of those moments when you either can decide all is lost or you can decide to lean in and have some fun with misfortune.
+In the summer of 2016, I had one of those moments when you either can decide all is lost or lean in and have some fun with misfortune.
 For the first time, I shipped my sample projects for a teaching gig instead of hand-carrying them.
 Everything arrived safely and I had a grand time teaching new weavers to weave.
 The host and I carefully packed everything up and shipped it back.

 When the box arrived, all seemed well enough, although the box seemed a little light.
 As I unpacked it, I noticed a few things missing, and then I saw the bottom of the box.
 It had been crushed and re-taped—about half the projects were missing!
 Apparently, there had been a train derailment (I’m told no one was hurt), and during the ensuing chaos, a bunch of my projects decided to make their escape.